TheUltimateNuke/CementGB.github.io/pages/docs/guides/introduction-to-il2cpp.md

 ```

 > [!TODO]
-> Provide IL2CPP-specific info about [injections](https://harmony.pardeike.net/articles/patching-injections.html)
+> Provide IL2CPP-specific info about [Harmony injections](https://harmony.pardeike.net/articles/patching-injections.html)

 > [!WARNING]
-> IL2CPP Harmony patches do not work for constructors OR generics.
+> IL2CPP Harmony patches do not work well for constructors OR generics.
 Do not be fooled by `MethodType.Constructor`!

-> [!TIP]
-> Further reading about Harmony can be found in [their docs](https://harmony.pardeike.net/articles/intro.html).
-Note that MelonLoader uses a fork of Harmony called [HarmonyX](https://github.com/BepInEx/HarmonyX/wiki) that has a small difference in workflow, however the original Harmony docs should still be relevant.

 ### Unity-Serialized Fields